Book a Session

 What can therapy help with?

-Therapy in Colorado can help with anxiety, depression, grief, identity stress, overwhelm, life transitions, relationship strain, and the broader emotional weight of carrying too much alone.
+Therapy in Lakewood can help with anxiety, depression, grief, identity stress, overwhelm, life transitions, relationship strain, and the broader emotional weight of carrying too much alone.
 The first step is usually figuring out what feels most active and what kind of support would actually help.

 What is the difference between counseling and therapy?